barbosaadriano/dsa-wrangling-class/readme.md

 Data Wrangling Class
 ====================
-# Guessing Game
+# Hash Game

-Welcome to the Guessing Game!
-This simple console-based game will challenge you to guess a randomly generated number between 1 and 100.
+The Hash Game is a console-based game where two players take turns marking cells in a 3x3 grid.
+The goal is to be the first player to form a horizontal, vertical, or diagonal line with their own mark (either 'X' or 'O').

 ## How to Play

-1. Run the R script `Exemplo.R`.
+1. Run the game code in an R environment or console.
-2. You will be presented with a welcome message and informed that a number between 1 and 100 has been chosen for you to guess.
-3. Enter your guess when prompted, making sure it falls within the range of 1 to 100.
-4. The game will provide feedback on your guess.
-If your guess is too low, it will notify you to try a higher number.
-If your guess is too high, it will notify you to try a lower number.
-5. Continue guessing until you find the correct number.
-When you guess the correct number, the game will congratulate you and display the number of attempts you made.
-6. The game will then end.
+2. The game will display an empty 3x3 grid, numbered from 1 to 9.

-## Example Gameplay

-Welcome to the Guessing Game!
-I've chosen a number between 1 and 100.
+3. Players take turns making moves by entering a number between 1 and 9, corresponding to the position they want to mark.
-Can you guess the number?

-Enter your guess (1-100): 50
-Too low!
-Try again.

-Enter your guess (1-100): 75
-Too high!
-Try again.

-Enter your guess (1-100): 60
-Too high!
-Try again.

-Enter your guess (1-100): 55
-Too low!
-Try again.

-Enter your guess (1-100): 58

-Congratulations!
-You guessed the correct number.
-Number of attempts: 5
+4. The first player will use 'X', and the second player (computer) will use 'O'.
+5. After each move, the updated grid will be displayed.
+6. The game continues until one player forms a line of their marks horizontally, vertically, or diagonally, or until the grid is full, resulting in a draw.
+7. If a player wins, the game will display a victory message.
+8. If the game ends in a draw, a draw message will be shown.

+Have fun playing the Hash Game!

 ## Dependencies